Serious Journaling Has Always Been on My To-Do List

 This productivity journal and training would be my new gig.

 In the past few years, I had already attempted several solopreneur ventures and failed.
 Well, “failed” may be too harsh, “abandoned” might be more precise.

 Hindsight is NOT Always 20/20

-The new productivity journal was critical, not only from a financial perspective, but from a “belief in myself” perspective.
+My productivity journal idea was critical, not only from a financial perspective, but from a “belief in myself” perspective.
 A belief that I could actually create a viable solopreneur online business.

 My journal would focus on setting priorities, tracking time, etc. All the so-called left-brain stuff.
 Productivity on steroids.

-I was intentionally omitting the emotional/intuitive aspects that many journals include — all the “touchy-feely” stuff.
+I was intentionally omitting the emotional/intuitive aspects that many journals include — all the “touchy-feely” stuff, how do I get in touch with my inner conflicts and become more self-aware.
 Not in my journal.
 No way.
 Mine was all business.

 My journal would leverage all the best practices I had acquired over decades of working in a variety of environments: corporate small biz, solo . . .